ruthmayregino/ruthmayregino/README.md

 ---

 ### About Me ❀
 Hi!
-I’m Ruth 🤍 — a fast learner, natural supporter, and always ready to dive into new tech adventures.
+I’m Ruth, a fast learner, natural supporter, and always ready to dive into new tech adventures.
-I may not write the most complex code (yet 😉), but I’m your go-to teammate for ideas, encouragement, and getting things done.
+I may not write the most complex code (yet), but I’m your go-to teammate for ideas, encouragement, and getting things done.

 ---